-Renata seems to be coming full circle with these very recent works, these installations.
+Renata seems to be coming full circle with this very recent work.

 Renata has a background in theatre, as an actor and budding set designer.
-Her training in drama ocurred while she wasstudying Social Sciencies and Media at University, and just before she started her formal visual art studies at the Armando Reveron (IUESAPAR), all in Caracas.
+Her training in drama occurred while she was studying Social Sciences and Media at University, and just before she started her formal visual art studies at the Armando Reveron (IUESAPAR) in Caracas.

-Renata had a deep inclination to theatre from an early age, as strong as were her natural abilities in visual art.
-Both disciplines were at one point weight equally in Renata's life in her early twenties.
-As she frequently says, "becoming an immigrant first in Spain then in the UK took the big decision for me, as I could continue to create as a solitary visual artist wherever I went, whereas I could not connect with drama-land in a country when I was far from conquering the language (English)".
+Renata had a deep inclination to theatre from an early age and as strong as were her natural abilities in visual art.
+Both disciplines weight equally in Renata's life in her early twenties.
+As she frequently says, "becoming an immigrant first in Spain then in the UK took the big decision for me, as I could continue to create as a solitary visual artist wherever I went, whereas I could not connect with drama-land in a country when I was yet to conquer the language (English)".

-The use of the genre of installation, shown as as a portable set that could be in theory be built, shown or reconstruct anywhere, comes from her days as a young set designer that had to design an easy to dismantle and storable set that could travel in the back of a van and be moved by one to two people maximum.
-She worked closely with a very small team that discussed her ideas and made possible to break them into parts that together made feasible physical sets.
+Seeking to develop installations that would be portable and could be built, shown or reconstruct anywhere, comes from her days as a young set designer that had to conceive a compelling set in parts, easy to dismantle and store, practical to travel in the back of a van and that could be moved by one to two people max.

-CASA CON VISTA on this, tuned down first version, was first shown at CASA EXHIBITION, at UK Mexican Arts Society, now renamed Sommers Gallery, at Kings Cross, London, in March-April 2022.
+CASA CON VISTA o its first version, was first shown at CASA EXHIBITION, at UK Mexican Arts Society, now renamed Sommers Gallery, at Kings Cross, London, in March-April 2022.

-CASA CON VISTA was first conceived as a fully functional crate made with chipboard that could be open to reveal loose pieces that put together make a rather comfortable high back chair and a folding small coffee table.
-The position of these pieces is fixed to afford the viewer a predetermined viewing of a large oval painting (portrait) depicting what it seems a tropical landscape painting in blue china hues.
+CASA CON VISTA was first conceived as a fully functional crate made with OSB board, that could be open to reveal flat packed pieces, such as a rather comfortable high back chair and a folding small coffee table.
+The position of these pieces is fixed to afford the viewer a predetermined view of a large oval painting (portrait) depicting what it seems a tropical landscape painting in blue china hues.

 Renata conceived this crate as a movable and storable work on castor wheels that can be move around.
 She calls this an expression of immigrant art in the sense that this work could be open and close - in theory- when needed, the furniture can be quickly put together, the painting hung in position, to be enjoyed by the viewer.
 It's made with chipboard, the cheap material of storage and temporal structures as well as the base of many permanent ones, a material that is accessible in many senses.